-Statement of cash flows for the year ended 31 October 2015, in accordance with the requirements of International Accounting Standard (IAS) 7, "Statement of Cash Flows", (20 marks)
+Statement of cash flows for the year ended 31 October 2015, in accordance with the requirements of International Accounting Standard (IAS) 7, "Statement of Cash Flows".
+(20 marks)

-Explain the functions of the following committees in relation to public sector accounting: (a)
+- (a) Explain the functions of the following committees in relation to public sector accounting:

-(i) Public accounts committee.
-(2 marks)
+- (i) Public accounts committee.

-(ii) Committee of ways and means.
-(2 marks)
+- (ii) Committee of ways and means.

-AD21 Page 4 Out of 5
+(2 marks) (2 marks)

 (b) Describe four uses of share premium.

-(c) Examine four benefits of International Accounting Standards (IASs).
+(8 marks) (c) Examine four benefits of International Accounting Standards (IASs).
+(8 marks) (Tot al: 20 m arks)